-1. Employees who work under this Policy acknowledge and agree that despite the flexible nature of their work arrangements, they will not have any expectation to privacy in relation to Association-owned electronic devices issued to them for the purposes of telecommuting work arrangements, including but not limited to computers, tablets and phones.
+Employees who work under this Policy acknowledge and agree that despite the flexible nature of their work arrangements, they will not have any expectation of privacy in relation to organization-owned electronic devices issued to them for the purposes of telecommuting work arrangements.
+This would include but not limited to computers, tablets and phones, organizational devices, along with the contents of devices will remain the property of the organization at all times and could be subject to inspection and / or repossession at any time.
+The employee acknowledges that they will not be entitled to retain possession of, or deny, any of the organization's issued equipment.
+Conduct of this nature will constitute a breach of this policy and may result in disciplinary action up to and including termination of employment for cause, and/or police intervention in circumstances that involve theft of employer property.

-2. Association devices, along with the contents of devices will remain the property of the Association at all times, and could be subject to inspection and / or repossession at any time.
-The Employee acknowledges that they will not be entitled to retain possession of, or deny access to, any of the Association issued equipment.
-Conduct of this nature will constitute a breach of this Policy and may result in disciplinary action, termination for cause, and police intervention in circumstances that involve theft of Employer property.
+Employees are to ensure that no family member, relative, employee or third party has access to, or uses their employer issued equipment and that all computers, tablets and phones are password protected and placed in a locked state whenever the employee leaves their respective work area.

-3. Employees are also required to ensure that no other family member, relative, employee or third party has access to, or uses their Employer issued equipment and that all computers, tablets and phones are password protected and placed into a locked state whenever the Employee leaves their respective work area.
+Employees are also obliged to ensure that all work products and information is backed up daily (if such facilities exist), in accordance with the employer's standard Information and Technology practices.

-4. Employees are also obliged to ensure that all work product and information is backed up daily (if such facilities exist), in accordance with the Employer's standard Information and Technology practices.
+In the event of any data security breach or accidental access by any family member or third party, the employee will immediately contain the breach and inform a Director or the Executive Director.

-5. In the event of any data security breach or accidental access by any family member or third party, the Employee will immediately contain the breach and inform a Manager or the Executive Director.
-6. If the employee experiences technical issues with the device, they will notify the Association's approved contractor for assistance.
+If the employee experiences technical issues with the device, they will notify the organization's approved contractor for assistance.

-7. Employees will not use third-party technicians for maintenance or repair of Association owned devices or software unless approved.
+Employees will not use third-party technicians for maintenance or repair of the organization's owned devices or software unless approved.